melissabreynolds/personalsite/cv.md

 Basic Composition

 __Princeton University (as Instructor of Record)__
-A History of Words: Technologies of Communication from Cuneiform to Coding  (Spr 21) Fertile Bodies: Reproduction from Antiquity to the Enlightenment  (Spr 20, 22) Interdisciplinary Approaches to Western Culture I  (Fa 19, 20)
+A History of Words: Technologies of Communication from Cuneiform to Coding
+Fertile Bodies: Reproduction from Antiquity to the Enlightenment
+Interdisciplinary Approaches to Western Culture I

 __Rutgers University (as Teaching Fellow)__
 The Crusades